daniel-duke/RosesAreRed/source/source/page_food.rst

 Feasting in CT
 ==============

 What to do in Connecticut?
 Mostly cook, it seems.
-Over the course of the weekend we made corn chowder, Turkish eggs, rustic bread, a steak dinner (with 7 dishes), and cranberry orange scones.
+Over the course of the weekend, the crew made corn chowder, Turkish eggs, rustic bread, a steak dinner (with 7 dishes), and cranberry orange scones.

 .. image:: _images/food/251101_hahner_food.jpg